-- 7. (1) If proceedings are instituted against a person for an offence under this Law and either - - (a) the proceedings do not result in his conviction for any such offence; or - (b) where he is convicted of one or more such offences - - (i) the conviction or convictions are quashed; or the Royal Court sitting as an Ordinary Court may, on application by a person who had an interest in any property which was subject to a forfeiture or restraint order made in or in relation to those proceedings, and subject to subparagraphs (2) and (3), order compensation to be paid to the applicant if, having regard to all the circumstances, it considers it appropriate to do so.
+- 7. (1) If proceedings are instituted against a person for an offence under this Law and either - (a) the proceedings do not result in his conviction for any such offence, or - (b) where he is convicted of one or more such offences - (i) the conviction or convictions are quashed, or - (ii) he is pardoned by Her Majesty in respect of the conviction or convictions concerned, the Royal Court sitting as an Ordinary Court may, on application by a person who had an interest in any property which was subject to a forfeiture or restraint order made in or in relation to those proceedings, and subject to subparagraphs (2) and (3), order compensation to be paid to the applicant if, having regard to all the circumstances, it considers it appropriate to do so.